 Maryland Traditions Heritage Awards

-About the Maryland Traditions Heritage Awards - Now Open!
-Deadline is July 30, 2018
+About the Maryland Traditions Heritage Awards

 In 2007, Maryland Traditions created the state Heritage Awards to recognize outstanding stewardship of Maryland’s living traditions.
 Then called the "Achievement in Living Traditions and Arts (ALTA) Awards," they were named in honor of folklorist and community leader Dr. Alta Schrock (1911-2001).
 Dr. Schrock, a native of Garrett County, taught biology at Frostburg State University and founded publications, events and lasting institutions designed to share and safeguard her region’s traditional art forms.
 Her achievements in cultural conservation include the creation of The Spruce Forest Artisan Village, Penn Alps, the Journal of the Alleghenies and the Springs Festival.
 Dr. Schrock’s legacy and work are a continuing source of inspiration for the Maryland Traditions Heritage Awards today.